nichoth/ssc/README.md

 # ssc
-Generic functions for working with a merkle-dag.
+Static functions for working with a merkle-dag.

 This is `ssb` but more boring. `ssc` because c comes after b in the alphabet